 COVID-19 Rebuttable Presumption of Compensability Per Governor’s Emergency Order – Know Your Rights

 My name is Michael Burgis.
-I’m the managing attorney of Michal Burgis & Associates.
+I’m the managing attorney of Michael Burgis & Associates.
 I’m a certified legal specialist in California Workers’ Compensation, and I am a trial attorney.
 I want to take a few minutes to go over the recent executive order passed by Governor Gavin Newsom and how it impacts workers’ compensation in regards to COVID-19.

 On May 6, 2020, Governor Gavin Newsom passed an executive order that created a presumption of compensability.